Updated version of this article here.

 But it was persuading (no easy task) my partner, the journalist and author Charles Shaar Murray, to write a stonking 1,400 word feature in the broadsheet Independent on Sunday titled "Lord of the Earrings", with a big picture of Mieville, that finally cracked him in the mainstream.

 But no good turn goes unpunished and the blowback from these instances was typical of the irrational spite and fury permeating much of the left.
+This included an ambush at Mieville's housewarming party by his SWP buddies, one of whom shouted so loudly in my right ear that she nearly burst my eardrum, joined in by Mieville who seemed intent on making his bones in the organisation, witnessed by a room full of his guests.
 All that talk of "comradeship" and yet I realised no-one ever had my back.
 Maybe it was something I'd done, something I said?
 But when I asked if I'd done something wrong either politically or personally to deserve the hostility I was getting from leading cadre, head honcho merely muttered that I was "exemplary".
 He expected me to continue working in this environment.
 When I told him it felt like a rape, all he had to say was that I wasn't allowed to use the word "like that".
 I felt compelled to explain that I knew what rape felt like.
 And he still wouldn't tackle the bullying.

 You take someone who's marginalised in society, marginalise them some more and then call it socialism.